-Now, before we get too far into things here, let's start with stating a few absolute truths.
-There are certainly hair lifestyle changes one can utilise to help minimise frizz, but they ultimately offer a solution no different than the application of moisturiser to anyone's skin.
-Shampooing less often, possibly using sulphate free products and putting simple, sufficient moisture into the hair are all widely accepted and valid means of taming things.
-There is no 'fix' though, in exactly the same way that we often put moisturiser on our face each day too.
-Indeed, a supportive frizzy hair routine may need to become part of a regular daily ritual if there is a desire to do so.
-What we are going to address here in this post however, is something other than shampoo, conditioner, products or ritual.
+Indeed, shampooing less often, possibly using sulphate-free products, and putting sufficient moisture into the hair are all widely accepted as valid means of temporarily taming frizz.
+There is no permanent fix though.
+In exactly the same way we often choose to put a moisturiser on our face each day, a supportive frizzy hair routine may need to become part of a regular daily ritual if there is a desire to manage things atop our heads.
+This all stated, what we are primarily going to address in this post, is something other than shampoo, conditioner, products or ritual.

-Frizz isn't the problem, it is how one relates to it that is the issue.
-Well, moreover it's the shape of a haircut and its ability to influence our tolerances one way or the other.
-An unflattering shape which is also frizzy is not going to offer happiness.
-Conversely, a supportive shape which happens to also be frizzy absolutely can absolutely offer contentment.
-To be fair, most that come to the studio have gone years without ever having a suitable and supportive shape so this philosophy is admittedly challenging to resolve with whilst reading a screen.
-Too, it isn't their fault that the professionals they have gone too previously for support and answers haven't delivered, and in fact, led them further from where they needed to be.
-As one who works with a large international, multi-cultural curly client list, if frizzy hair is unavoidable then it makes all the sense in the world to create a shape for a client which takes the inevitable and makes it contribute positively to the overall aesthetic.
-Again, a flattering shape silhouetted in frizz is infinitely more desirable and manageable than frizz with a heavy, weighted and oppressive one.
-As mentioned earlier, this all directly mirrors a life philosophy which I carry with me: Take that which we find less than ideal and make it serve us well.
+Frizz is not the problem, it is how one relates to it that is the issue.
+The shape of a haircut ultimately has the power to influence frizz being perceived either positively or negatively.
+An unflattering shape that also is frizzy is often going to make one feel rather poorly about their appearance.
+Conversely, a flattering shape, that just so happens to be frizzy, can absolutely still make someone feel beautiful.
+This factual and philosophical approach makes complete sense.
+If frizzy hair is indeed unavoidable at times, then it behoves one to create a shape for a client that takes the inevitable and makes it contribute positively to the overall aesthetic they wish to have.
+Again, a flattering and functional shape silhouetted in frizz is infinitely more desirable and manageable than a flat, heavy, congested one.
+As mentioned earlier, this all directly mirrors a life philosophy that I carry with me.
+Take what we feel is less than ideal and find a way to make it serve us positively.

-Unfortunately, some of this is easier said than done.
-I'm saddened and frustrated by the stories I hear from women who tell tales of being made to feel less than 'put together' because of their natural hair.
-Interestingly, it is my Caucasian clients who share these stories most often.
-My clients who are from other non-Anglo cultures often don't face the same curl discrimination, I imagine largely because to do so would be overtly racist here in Australia.
-Nonetheless, society (and often, even one's peers) need a long overdue attitude shift in this area.
-Like all these sort of issues though, it too will take a minute.
-I do my part to ensure each and every woman who wants to embrace their natural texture is fully supported.
+Unfortunately, some of this ideal and approach is easier said than done.
+I'm saddened and frustrated by the stories I hear from clients who me they were made to feel inadequate because of their natural hair.
+Interestingly, it is my Caucasian clients who primarily share these stories.
+My clients who are from other non-Anglo cultures often don't face the same natural hair discrimination.
+I imagine this is because to do so would be overtly racist here in Australia.
+Nonetheless, society needs a long-overdue attitude shift in this area.
+Like all these sorts of issues though, it too will take a minute.
+I do my part to ensure each and every person who wants to embrace their natural texture is fully supported in doing so.

-Now, there certainly are individuals who have aesthetic needs or desires which require 'neater' hair and they may want their frizz significantly diminished day to day.
-That too is valid and absolutely worth addressing.
-If one has the time and a texture which supports it, there are means which can help to soothe frizz to a certain degree.
-While there are various popular curl methods one can engage with it is important to note that on certain days (particular here in Melbourne) the weather will not play along nicely regardless of the effort put in (in fact often in spite of it).
-This is why it is always imperative to ensure one's haircut is designed to be supportive of what the natural texture wants to do - regardless of ritual or aesthetic preference.
-Products and method ultimately cannot cure that which is not curable.
-Supportive shapes and a change in how one relates to their natural self are what really can help The Taming of the Frizz.
+Now, as with a few posts, I do like to address alternative viewpoints.
+There certainly are individuals out there who have aesthetic needs or desires that require neater hair and they may want their frizz significantly squelched every single day.
+That is valid and absolutely worth addressing.
+If one has the time and a texture of hair that supports it, there are things that can help to tame and soothe frizz to a certain degree.
+Here's the thing though.
+While there are various popular curl methods one can engage with to try and achieve this goal, it is important to note that on certain days, particular here in Melbourne, the weather will not cater to or care about the effort put in.
+In fact, at times it can seem as though Mother Nature spites us in this regard!
+This is why it is always imperative to ensure one's haircut is designed to be flattering and supportive of what the natural texture wants to do.
+Products and methods ultimately cannot control or cure what is not controllable or curable.
+Supportive shapes and a change in how one relates to their natural self are the only things that can really help.